+Get a testing kit Pick up a testing kit Mondays-Fridays 8:00 am-4:30 pm at the Health Department.
 The standard bacteria test only requires one bottle of water.
 Other tests may require additional bottles of water.
-Please call us for the specific number of bottles needed.
+Please ask for the specific number of bottles needed.

 If your test results are not satisfactory, you can "shock" your well to disinfect it by following these instructions.

 How often should I test my well water?

 When there is a change in color, smell or taste.

 After any work is done on the well.